Bird Window Strikes are the #1 cause of mortality Easy, inexpensive DIY solution prevents needless bird deaths

 Water blaster hose nozzle on SCRAM device

-It only cost me $64 to treat seven of my windows, and took a couple of hours over a weekend!
+It only cost me $64 to treat seven of my windows, and it only took a couple of hours over a weekend!

 Summary of Steps: